 This book frequently uses the puts function in the 10 module, which in its simplest form writes a string to the console.
 Let's get the documentation.

 '''

 iex> h IO.puts

-def puts(device \\ group leader(), item)
+def puts(device \\ group_leader(), item)

 '''

-Writes the argument to the device, similarly to write but adds a new line at the end.
-The argument is expected to be a chardata.
+Writes item to the given device, similar to write/2, but adds a newline at the end.

 Another informative helper is i, which displays information about a value: